leren1/katacoda-scenarios/KTH_Salt/step2.md

 If you installed the minion on Windows and changed the IP and hostname, you don't need to configure the minion and you can skip to step 3!

-If you installed the minion on WSL, then we will need to configure it here.
+If you installed the minion on the terminal, then we will need to configure it here.

 The config file for the minion is located at `/etc/salt/minion` and so is opened by
 ```